 Right now, I know you must be in pain—but there is a way for you to find happiness, feel safe, and love yourself fully.
 With my compassionate, holistic approach to trauma therapy, you can mend the wounds of the past, deepen your relationships, and enhance your personal, professional, and spiritual life in profound ways.

-As a trauma therapist, I interpret trauma as anything that overwhelms a person’s capacity to feel and process what happened.
+As a trauma therapist, I interpret trauma as the body's response to anything that overwhelms your capacity to feel and process what happened.
 That covers a lot of ground outside of the typical culprits of Big “T” trauma, such as violent assault, sexual abuse, and serious accidents.

 Performing poorly on a high-stakes test, botching a public presentation, going on a bad date, feeling misunderstood or misattuned to, or having a negative experience at the doctor’s office can all be traumatic.
 That means a lot of individuals experience little “t” trauma regularly, sometimes weekly or even daily.
 Those experiences can have a deep and lasting impact that folks aren’t always aware of.